tractr/simple-quake-3-server/README.md

 ## Overview

-The purpose of this repository is to provide a plug'n play Quake 3 server including the following features:
+The purpose of this repository is to provide a plug and play Quake 3 server including the following features:

 - A Quake 3 dedicated server
 - Custom maps